AdamRj-765/W3School-0005/public_html/HTML5-NOTES.md

 ##### The <!DOCTYPE> Declaration

 2. The ```<!DOCTYPE>``` declaration represents the document type, and helps browsers to display web pages correctly.
-It declaration defines that this document is an HTML5 document.
+It's declaration defines that your markup document is an HTML5 document.

 	* All HTML documents must start with a ```<!DOCTYPE>``` declaration and the declaration is not really an HTML tag.
 It is an "information" declaration to the browser about what document type to expect.